home-assistant/home-assistant.io/source/_integrations/unifiprotect.markdown

   * **Privacy Mode** - If your camera allows for Privacy Masks, there will be a configuration switch to toggle a "Privacy Mode" that disables recording, microphone, and a black privacy zone over the whole camera.
   * **System Sounds** - If your camera has a speaker, there will be a configuration switch to toggle system sounds.
   * **SSH Enabled** - A disabled by default switch entity will be added to let you toggle on and off SSH for your camera.
 Username is `ubnt` and password is your Device Password as configured in UniFi Protect.
 * **Sensors** - Sensors are provided for data provided from the camera device.
 Sensors include "Is Dark" and "Doorbell Chime" (if camera has a chime).
-A number of diagnostics sensors are added including sensors on uptime, network connection stats, and storage stats.
+Several diagnostics sensors are added including sensors on uptime, network connection stats, and storage stats.
 Doorbells will also have a "Voltage" sensor for troubleshooting electrical issues.
 * **Button** - A disabled by default button entity is added for each camera device.
 The button will let you reboot your camera device.

 ### Floodlights